Sushma Anand Akoju

 Context: The Growing Threat of AI Misuse and Deepfakes

-As someone working in AI and natural language understanding, I am acutely aware of the dangerous misuse of these technologies.
+As someone working in AI, I am acutely aware of the dangerous misuse of these technologies.
 Current statistics from 2025 demonstrate the urgent need for ethical AI practices:

 • 179 deepfake incidents in Q1 2025 alone—surpassing all of 2024 by 19%